sensei-hacker/inavwiki/Getting-started-with-iNav.md

 ### Getting started

 ## Where to download?!
-Install the latest chrome app [iNav Configurator](https://chrome.google.com/webstore/detail/inav-configurator/fmaidjmgkdkpafmbnmigkpdnpdhopgel) and use to download and flash firmware.
+Install the latest version of [iNav Configurator](https://github.com/iNavFlight/inav-configurator/releases) and use to download and flash firmware.
+Note that the Chrome app is no longer supported by Google.

 Be aware on first boot after a reflash or clean erase INAV tries to auto detect MAG, BARO and SPEED (Pitot-tube).
 If none are detected it will indicate this with red icons on the sensor bar.
 It will also fail on `Hardware health` on the Pre-arming checks.
 To fix reboot and its fine.